 - Day 8: Grabovaca, Plitvice NP, and Rastoke

-- Day 9 and 10: Arriving to the capital, Zagreb
+- Day 9 and 10: Arriving at the capital, Zagreb

 - Recap: visiting Croatia in 10 days

 Day 1 and 2: Discovering Dubrovnik

 Dubrovnik is the southernmost city in Croatia.
 This little town has great connections with many airports in Europe and is a mandatory stop to most cruises sailing through the Eastern Mediterranean.
 All of this makes Dubrovnik the perfect starting point for your 10 days in Croatia adventure.